lmorisse/Symu/README.md

 With our **academic program**, we will first implement models that you want to use for you.

 ## Getting Started
-The main project is [Symu](https://github.com/lmorisse/Symu/tree/master/Symu%20source%20code/Symu).
+The main project is [Symu](https://github.com/lmorisse/Symu.org/tree/master/SourceCode/Symu).
 This is the framework you'll use to build your own application in batch.
 You can use [SymuForm](https://github.com/lmorisse/Symu/tree/master/Symu%20source%20code/SymuForm) for a GUI mode.

 ### Installing

-Symu works only on Windows for the moment.
+Symu works only on Windows when you use SymuForm.
+Otherwise, it can be used on Linux, but it have not been tested.

 ### Building

 Symu is built upon different repositories.
 We don't use git submodules.
 So that, to build Symu and its examples solutions, you'll need to check the dependencies manually.

 #### Symu dependencies
-To build Symu you have to add the Symu.Common.dll as a dependency.
-You find this library in the [Symu.Common](https://github.com/lmorisse/Symu.Common/releases/latest) repository.
+To build Symu you have to add the Symu.Common.dll and Symu.DNA.dll as dependencies.
+You find this library in the [Symu.Common](https://github.com/lmorisse/Symu.Common/releases/latest) and [Symu.DNA](https://github.com/lmorisse/Symu.DNA/releases/latest) repositories.
-To build Symu examples, you'll need to add Symu.dll, Symu.Forms.dll and Symu.Common.dll as dependencies.
+To build Symu examples, you'll need to add Symu.dll, Symu.Forms.dll, Symu.Common.dll and Symu.DNA.dll as dependencies.

 #### External dependencies
 * [Math.net](https://www.math.net/)